Restorative Yoga & CPD Training

 'The Art and Science of Restorative Yoga'

-Welcome to this 40 hour CPD course for Yoga Teachers, bodyworkers, wellness practitioners & anyone with an interest in Restorative Yoga.
+A 40 hour, trauma-informed, CPD course for Yoga Teachers, bodyworkers, wellness practitioners & anyone with an interest in Restorative Yoga.
 All are welcome to apply if they have at least one year’s yoga practice.

-This Restorative Yoga Training Syllabus has been available to view online since 8th January 2019.
+This Restorative Yoga Training Syllabus has been available to view online since 8th Jan 2019.
 The course content below was approved and listed by the Yoga Alliance UK on 17th Jan 2019.
 The British Wheel of Yoga also recognises this CPD training

 “Emma, I thought your teaching skills were great and your passion and knowledge of restorative yoga came across so well.
 I’d love to come to your course in May” Laura Clark, attended ‘Intro to Teaching Restorative Yoga’ at The Float Spa, Hove 2019